lndgalante/codewars-katas/README.md

 ## Purpose

 Practicing katas could help you to improve your algorithmic thinking.
 It could also helps going to interviews more confident.
-I highly recommend this [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which help you ace your next technical interview.
+I highly recommend the [Tech Interview Handbook](https://github.com/yangshun/tech-interview-handbook) which will help you ace your next technical interview.

 ## Repository Structure